cometchat/ios-objective-c-chat-app/troubleshoot.md

 # Cocoapods

-1. Unable to open file (in target "ios-objective-c-chat-app" in project "ios-objective-c-chat-app") (in target 'ios-objective-c-chat-app')
+1. Unable to open file (in target "CometChatPro-swift-sampleApp" in project "CometChatPro-swift-sampleApp") (in target 'CometChatPro-swift-sampleApp')

 - This issue occurs somethings if the pods dosen't linked properly with project.
 Kindly, perform below steps to resolve the issue:
  ```